 Promoters should take care to ensure restrictions are stated upfront.
 The ASA upheld complaints against a website promotion which claimed "Free Parking...
 In January & February 2013" because this would be interpreted by readers to mean that parking was available for free throughout those two months, when there were 9 dates excluded.
 Whilst the ad stated that terms and conditions apply, and these excluded dates were listed in the full terms and conditions which were different page on the website, they were considered significant and as such should have been stated upfront on the same page as the offer.
 (London Southend Airport Company Ltd, 3 April 2013).

 An email for a welcome offer with Betfred which was sent to new customers was upheld in 2016 because it did not clearly and prominently state in the email that this could only be used on members first bets, and this information was instead only included in the complete terms and conditions which were listed on the website, two clicks away from the email (Petfre (Gibraltar) Ltd t/a Betfred, 30 November 2016).

-Online ads for gambling promotions, such as the example above should include all significant conditions, and all other significant conditions should be clearly signposted and be one click or less away from the initial ad.
+Online ads for gambling promotions, such as the example above, should include all significant conditions that may influence how a consumer interprets an offer, and all other conditions should be clearly signposted and be one click or less away from the initial ad.